 Estes Park Emergency Services Explorer Post 911

 The Estes Park Explorer program enables youth ages 16 to 20 to explore career paths in police, fire and emergency medical services.
 Estes Park Police Department, Estes Valley Fire Protection District and Estes Park Health Ambulance & Emergency Medical Services have joined to offer Explorer Post 911.
 Twice a month, participants receive classroom instruction and hands-on training with career professionals.
 Explorers also receive guidance to help determine which career may be best for them.
-The program is in partnership with the Boy Scouts of America Explorer Scout Program and Estes Park High School Career Pathways.

 Emergency Services Explorer Post 911 was created on August 1, 2017 by the Estes Park Police Department, Estes Valley Fire Protection District and Estes Park Medical Center EMS Ambulance Service.
 Post 911 is the first Explorer Scout Post in America to bring law enforcement, fire and EMS together in one Post to give youth the opportunity to explore career paths in all three emergency services.
-The Post was created through the vision of Police Chief Wes Kufeld (a former Law Enforcement Explorer and Life Scout), Fire Chief David Wolf (Eagle Scout), and EMS Ambulance Director Guy Beesley.
+The Post was created through the vision of Former Police Chief Wes Kufeld (a former Law Enforcement Explorer and Life Scout), Former Fire Chief David Wolf (Eagle Scout), and EMS Ambulance Director Guy Beesley.
 The Post's first Advisors created and led the program: EMS Officer Catherine Cornell (Mother of an Eagle Scout), Police Officer Curt Plassmeyer, and Firefighter Brian Faith (Explorer and Eagle Scout).
 They were supported by Bill Marshall (Distinguished Eagle Scout).
-Post 911 is open to all young men and women ages 16-20 who meet qualifications applicable to emergency services careers.
+Post 911 is open to all youth ages 16-20 who meet qualifications applicable to emergency services careers.

 Police, Fire and Emergency Medical Services of Estes Park partner in coed Emergency Services Explorer Post 911 to provide qualifying youth with insights and mentoring on: